 Coordination and integration of care delivery for population health and clinical effectiveness across the continuum of care; management of optimized outcomes; emphasis on informatics infrastructure and translation of evidence-based practice to managing care provision and achieving desired outcomes as a result of care provision.

-NURS:6810 DNP Role Integration II2 s.h.
+NURS:6810 Advanced Practice Role II: Integration 2-3 s.h.

-NURS:6811 Social Determinants of Health and Health System Inequities3 s.h.
+NURS:6811 Social Determinants of Health and Health System Inequities 3 s.h.

 Social determinants of health outcomes and inequities; social and economic forces that shape them using various perspectives and lenses; conceptualization and measurement of variables representing risk and inequities that serve as the organizing framework for course discussions, including individual and social factors; critical analysis of research studies for social bias.

 NURS:6826 Doctor of Nursing Practice Project I 2 s.h.